Our Mission Statement

-Span Community House Inc. began as a cooperative community organisation and has been in Thornbury for 36 years.
+Span Community House Inc. began as a cooperative community organisation.
 Beginning in 1978, Span was a pilot project of the Brotherhood of St Laurence’s new approach to community services.
 Span was a culmination of this philosophy of engaging senior citizens.
 Until the early 1990’s, Span activities centred on the elderly within our community.
 During this initial period Span had a range of classes, programs and social action campaigns run for, and by, elderly people.

 Today, Span is a House that offers low-cost quality activities and programs for people from diverse backgrounds, ages, abilities and needs.